 What are your next destinations?

 So far we’ve got our destinations mapped out until the winter holidays, but we’re still open to ideas for 2015.
 Right now it’s a decision of either SE Asia or an American roadtrip.

 Tomy: I’m taking Marina home for Christmas with my family.
 They’ve never met her before, so it should be a pretty interesting experience.
 Until then we will be “island hopping” (as Marina’s dad likes to call it) from Gran Canaria to Tenerife, from Tenerife to Malta, and a short detour to Bath, UK, before picking up a flight to Slovakia.
+We were going to stop off at the InterContinental Hotel Edinburgh The George but our trip was so jam-packed that we decided to visit Edinburgh properly next year.
 And as mentioned from January we’re trying to figure out if American road trip, or the other direction to Australia, Indonesia, … we’ll see.